teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::{.cell .code}
 ```
-NUM_UNITS = 256
+nh = 256 #Number of units for the hidden layer of the neural network
 ```
 :::

 :::{.cell}
-#### Energy consumption
+### Energy consumption

 To do this, first we will need some way to measure the energy used to train the model.
 We will use [Zeus](https://ml.energy/zeus/overview/), a Python package developed by researchers at the University of Michigan, to measure the GPU energy consumption.

-**Note**: if you are running this experiment in a CPU-only runtime, you should skip this section on energy comsumption.
-Continue with the ” `TrainToAccuracy` callback” section.
 :::

 :::{.cell}